SigNoz/signoz.io/blog/2022-04-07-new-relic-alternative.md

 Some of the key features of good observability tools are:

+- Logs, metrics, and traces under a single pane of glass
 - Out of the box application metrics
 - Way to go from metrics to traces to find why some issues are happening
 - Seamless flow between metrics, traces & logs — the three pillars of observability